-- 0 Disabled (recommended default)

-- 1 Enabled

-- (R, W, Set-by-create) (mandatory) (1 byte)

-- Tone events: Enables or disables the handling of tones via RTP tone events per [IETF RFC 4733], (see also [IETF RFC 4734]).

-- 0 Disabled (recommended default)

-- 1 Enabled
+- 0 Disabled (recommended default) - 1 Enabled

-- (R, W, Set-by-create) (mandatory) (1 byte)

-- DTMF events: Enables or disables the handling of DTMF via RTP DTMF events per [IETF RFC 4733], (see also [IETF RFC 4734]).
+(R, W, Set-by-create) (mandatory) (1 byte) Tone events: Enables or disables the handling of tones via RTP tone events per [IETF RFC 4733], (see also [IETF RFC 4734]).
+0 Disabled (recommended default) 1 Enabled (R, W, Set-by-create) (mandatory) (1 byte) DTMF events: Enables or disables the handling of DTMF via RTP DTMF events per [IETF RFC 4733], (see also [IETF RFC 4734]).
 This attribute is ignored unless the OOB DTMF attribute in the VoIP media profile is enabled.

-- 0 Disabled

-- 1 Enabled

-- (R, W, Set-by-create) (mandatory) (1 byte)

-- CAS events: Enables or disables the handling of CAS via RTP CAS events per [IETF RFC 4733], (see also [IETF RFC 4734]).

-- 0 Disabled

-- 1 Enabled

-- (R, W, Set-by-create) (mandatory) (1 byte)

-- IP host config pointer: This optional pointer associates the bearer (voice) flow with an IP host config data or IPv6 host config data ME.
-If this attribute is not present or is not populated with a valid pointer value, the bearer flow uses the same IP stack that is used for signalling, indicated by the TCP/UDP pointer in the associated SIP agent or MGC config data.
+0 Disabled Enabled 1 (R, W, Set-by-create) (mandatory) (1 byte) CAS events: Enables or disables the handling of CAS via RTP CAS events per [IETF RFC 4733], (see also [IETF RFC 4734]).
+0 Disabled Enabled 1 (R, W, Set-by-create) (mandatory) (1 byte) IP host config pointer: This optional pointer associates the bearer (voice) flow with an IP host config data or IPv6 host config data ME.
+If this attribute is not present or is not populated with a valid pointer value, the bearer flow uses the same IP stack that is used for signalling, indicated by the TCP/UDP pointer in the

+IP stack that is used for signalling, indicated by the TCP/UDP pointer in the associated SIP agent or MGC config data.
 The default value is 0xFFFF, a null pointer.
 (R, W) (optional) (2 bytes)